 In this Global Seminar, explore France’s evolving development in health and society, with a particular focus on innovation in the health care sector.
 Examine the structure of health care systems and reimagine the concept of “socialized medicine” through an understanding of the origins and continued development of the French health care system.
 Learn about the cultural contexts and societal conditions that support such a thriving industry, as well as the effects of globalization on the health care sector and on broader global health.

 Live in shared housing with other program participants.
 Welcome and farewell meals are included in the program fee.
 Take additional meals in the housing or at local eateries.

-Excursions assist in illuminating program coursework and will take place in Montpellier and Paris, France.
+Excursions assist in illuminating program coursework and will take place in Montpellier, France.
 Possible excursions may include:

 It might be possible to deviate your return flight.
 Inquire with your program contact if interested.

 *COVID-19 Updates: Given COVID-19 and entry regulations into the host country, program participants may be required to provide a negative Covid-19 PCR test within 72 hours of travel to the country, as a negative result will allow for a faster arrival process through the airport.
 Costs related to COVID-19 testing before arrival will be incurred by the individual student.

 *The content of this webpage will be updated regularly.
 Check back for new information.